-The first phase of recovery is when you realize restriction, bingeing, purging – whatever shape your eating disorder has taken – is not a one-time thing.
+The first of the phases of recovery is when you realize restriction, binging, purging – whatever shape your eating disorder has taken – is not a one-time thing.
 You’ll get that it’s slipped from being a dalliance, or even a romance, to this heart plummeting fact: you can’t stop.
 And that’s a problem.

 It’s usually at this point that shame sets up camp and digs in her heels.
 The grim reality that your problem is out of hand and beyond your power starts to drive you crazy.
 It disconnects you from your family, your peers and erodes any of the self-esteem you have left.